"Romanised" Parthian kings (2 BC - AD 12)

 Where was Valaksh?
 He'd had troubles in Parthia to settle - but was enraged to see a Roman puppet as king of Armenia.
 Now he was firmly in control at home, he invaded Armenia, and quickly undid all Corbulo's gains.
 Back to square one.

-Trdat's visit to Rome in AD 66 is recorded as a most magnificent occasion, with no expense spared: Nero came to meet him at Naples (he was travelling with his entire family and retinue of 3,000 horsemen).
-Games were laid on, where Trdat showed off his skill as an archer.
+Tirdat's visit to Rome in AD 66 is recorded as a most magnificent occasion, with no expense spared: Nero came to meet him at Naples (he was travelling with his entire family and retinue of 3,000 horsemen).
+Games were laid on, where Tirdat showed off his skill as an archer.
 There was a special gladiatorial display.
-There was a splendid torchlight procession through Rome ... and so on, leading up to the climax, when Nero placed the crown on Trdat's head.
+There was a splendid torchlight procession through Rome ... and so on, leading up to the climax, when Nero placed the crown on Tirdat's head.
 Rome had never seen anything like it.

 Thus Nero, like his great grandfather Augustus before him, managed to turn a virtual defeat into a propaganda victory.
 Money was sent to rebuild Artaxata, which was renamed Neronia.
 Peace lasted throughout the following reign of Vespasian - leaving him to concentrate on the other major eastern troublespot - Judaea.
 The Armenian question was off the agenda - for the next 50 years at least.
 Armenia was firmly established as a Parthian client - and was ruled by a member of the Parthian Arsacid family - normally the next of kin to the Great King of Parthia.